This article was updated on July 25, 2018.

 Revamp Your Process

 ADP's report notes that effective onboarding involves "the 3 Cs": connection, comfort and culture.
 It should be less about filling out paperwork and more about acculturation — the process of adapting to a new culture or group.
 Particularly among millennial hires, the meaning of work and the values of their workplace drive engagement.
 "Employers with a winning onboarding approach offer a structured, digital onboarding process — one focused on those human needs that drive loyalty, retention and productivity," according to the ADP report.

 You shouldn't let logistical necessities mire the process.
 Instead, leverage technology to efficiently take care of the majority of paperwork and video training.
 Administrative paperwork and regulatory disclosures can often be streamlined in a digital format to save time and reserve employee energy for more important details.

-It's an exciting time for HR, as there's a virtually unprecedented opportunity to not only get new employees off to a fast start, but also quickly help them create lasting connections with your organization.
+It's an exciting time for HR, as there's a virtually unprecedented opportunity to make a lasting impression on potential employees and get them off to a fast start.

 SIGN UP FOR THE SPARK NEWSLETTER